PrathamLearnsToCode/PrathamLearnsToCode/README.md

 ## About

 Hi, I'm Pratham Grover.
-I am a fourth-year undergraduate student pursuing biotechnology with a minor in AI&ML at [Delhi technological University](https://www.dtu.ac.in/).
-I'm a curious about how machine works and love to automate everything around me.
-Besides tech, I love Astrophysics, music, mixed martial arts, poetry and watching documentaries.
+I completed my undergraduate at [Delhi technological University](https://www.dtu.ac.in/) with a major in biotechnology and a minor in AI & Machine Learning.
+I'm curious about how machine works and love to automate everything.
+Besides tech, I love Astrophysics, music, mixed martial arts, F1 and watching documentaries.

 <table>
   <tr>